Andresmup/github-foundations/10_ISSUES/Readme.md

 Issues can be created in a variety of ways, so you can choose the most convenient method for your workflow.

-Opening an Issue is straight forward.
+Opening an Issue is straight forward, lets see some cases.

 ### Github UI